Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Introduction

 One of the only papers that emphasizes the multiplicity of clearing vectors, and hence of equilibrium values for banks, is Roukny, Battiston and Stiglitz \citeyearpar{rouknybs2018}.
-They show that a multiplicity arises only if there is a cycle of claims in the network that induces high enough dependence between banks' solvencies.
-More precisely, the cycle must be such that each bank's solvency depends on the solvency of its predecessor in the cycle.
-The main focus of their paper is however different from ours: they argue equilibrium multiplicity makes assessing systemic risk harder, as it means some defaults are indeterminate, even conditional on realized fundamentals.
-They propose a method to measure this source of uncertainty, and study how much it can affect a regulator's capacity to assess default probabilities.
-Our focus is instead on the details of the multiplicity and ways of addressing it.
-We give a different and more extensive characterization in terms of our model's primitives: we show that, for any cycle of claims, multiple equilibria are avoided if and only if there exists at least one bank on that cycle that satisfies an iterative definition of solvency.
-We then build on this characterization of equilibrium multiplicity to study optimal bailout policies.
+However, the main focus of their paper differs from ours: they show how equilibrium multiplicity makes assessing systemic risk harder, as it means some defaults are indeterminate, and propose a method to measure this source of uncertainty.
+We give a new and full characterization of equilibrium multiplicity, which we then use to analyze and develop optimal bailout policies.

-Our analysis of optimal bailouts relates to Demange \citeyearpar{demange2016}, who characterizes the optimal cash injection policy in a network of interbank lending that relies on the properties of equilibrium debt payments between banks.
+Our analysis of optimal bailouts relates to Demange \citeyearpar{demange2016}, who characterizes the optimal cash injection policy in a network of interbank lending.
 She defines an institution's threat index as the marginal impact of an increase in its direct asset holdings on total debt repayments in the system, assuming the policy does \emph{not} change the set of defaulting banks.
-This index is null for all solvent banks, but is strictly positive for defaulting banks, as a larger portfolio means that they can repay a larger fraction of their liabilities, which may enable other banks to repay more of their liabilities, etc. Hence a bank's threat index captures its \emph{marginal} social value of liquidity.
-In this paper, we instead examine how much of an injection is needed to change and avoid defaults.
+Hence a bank's threat index captures its \emph{marginal} social value of liquidity.
+In this paper, we instead examine how much of an injection is needed to change and avoid defaults in any equilibrium, show how complex that problem is, and offer insights into solving it.\footnote{Since the first writing of this paper, others have also analyzed complexity of bailouts (Egressy and Wattenhofer \citeyearpar{egressy2021bailouts}, Klages-Mundt and Minca \citeyearpar{klages2022optimal}).
+They focus on the best equilibrium and consider other objective functions, more in line with our discussion in Section \ref{budget} than with our main analysis.}

-Though further away from what we study in this paper, the recent literature on portfolio compression in financial networks is also worth noting (D'Errico and Roukny \citeyearpar{derricor2019} and Schuldenzucker and Seuken \citeyearpar{schuldenzucker2019}).
-Portfolio compression is an increasingly popular multilateral netting technique, which allows banks to eliminate offsetting obligations with other organizations taking part in the process.
-Such technique exploits cycles in the financial network to reduce gross exposures.